Zora Neale Hurston

 Zora Neale Hurston: At [Howard] University, I got on well both in class work and at the matter of making friends.
 The teacher who most influenced me was Dr. Lorenzo Dow Turner, head of the English department.
 Listening to him, I decided that I must be an English teacher and lean over my desk and discourse on the 18th-Century poets, and explain the roots of the modern novel.
 I made The Stylus, the small literary society on the hill.
 My joining The Stylus influenced my later moves.
 So beginning to feel the urge to write, I wanted to be in New York.

 Charley Morton: You attended Howard University, an HBCU.
 Then you were invited and given a full scholarship to finish your undergraduate degree at Barnard College, at the time, a women’s school.
-How did your relationship with Annie Nathan Meyer, president of Barnard College and an anti-suffragist, impact your life?
+How did your relationship with Annie Nathan Meyer, trustee of Barnard College and an anti-suffragist, impact your life?

 Zora Neale Hurston: Annie Nathan Meyer offered to get me a scholarship to Barnard, and opened new doors for me.
 Her generosity set my life on a new path.
 I dedicated my book, Of Mules and Men, to her: “To my dear friend, Annie Nathan Meyer, who hauled the mud to make me, but loves me just the same.”